 While the album itself certainly has its merits, another reason that Gold Against the Soul would deserve the same deluxe edition as the band’s other early albums is due to the quality of B-sides that were released to accompany the singles.
 Although Hibernation, the sole new track on From Despair, was hardly going to win over new fans, the Life Becoming a Landslide EP remains one of their finest releases outside of the albums, with Are Mothers Saints deserving more respect and recognition than it has received, even being omitted from the B-side compilation Lipstick Traces in 2003.

-Time allows us to revisit the past and re-evaluate its merits, something that these deluxe editions has achieved.
-Twenty-three years after its release and Gold Against the Soul stands as an album that was as imperfect as Generation Terrorists but marked an important transition to the band they would later become.
+Time allows us to revisit the past and re-evaluate its merits, something that these deluxe editions have achieved.
+A quarter of a century after its release and Gold Against the Soul stands as an album that was as imperfect as Generation Terrorists but marked an important transition to the band they would later become.
 And with a wealth of material in the vaults, this overlooked offering from one of Britain’s most provocative and unpredictable groups deserves to be rediscovered.